The Arroyo Link

 Funding

-Wish list projects were scored according to certain criteria, including improving circulation in the formerly-710 corridor, enhancing multi-modal transportation options, and improving safety for all road users.
+Wish list projects were scored according to criteria that included improving circulation in the formerly-710 corridor, enhancing multi-modal transportation options, and improving safety for all road users.

 Metro makes the final allocation decisions for the $230M.
-It did not include the Arroyo Link in its first round of allocations in May 2023, but there is still hope in a second round for the remaining funds.
+It did not include the Arroyo Link in its first round of allocations in May 2023, but the project remains on the City’s Capital Projects List and there is still hope in a future round for the remaining funds.
 Application for those funds is in the Pasadena Department of Transportation’s hands.

 A VISION OF THE FUTURE